maikelmclauflin/ElementQuery/README.md

 ## API Endpoints -- Sensor

+The Sensor factory makes objects that directly construct the resize watchers and monitor the elements themselves.

 #### Sensor.add(attributeString);
 method that is passed an attribute string to determine extend the sensor's watch functions.
 From this string a simple object is created and is then extended into the sensor using the extendWatcher method.